dentech-floss/subscriber/README.md

 # subscriber

 Watermill subscriber that is setup to use our custom [dentech-floss/watermill-googlecloud-http](https://github.com/dentech-floss/watermill-googlecloud-http) lib to subscribe to messages delivered by http push subscriptions in GCP.
-How come push instead of pull using the "watermill-googlecloud" you may ask?
-That's because we're running on Cloud Run (which limits us to use push subscriptions) and want to be able to scale down to 0 instances.
+But why push with a custom lib instead of pull using the official [watermill-googlecloud](https://github.com/ThreeDotsLabs/watermill-googlecloud) lib you may ask?
+That's because we're running on Cloud Run where we are limited to use push subscriptions (and want to be able to scale down to 0 instances).

 The subscriber is preconfigured for distributed Opentelemetry tracing.
 For this we use both the official [watermill-opentelemetry](https://github.com/voi-oss/watermill-opentelemetry) project and our custom complement [dentech-floss/watermill-opentelemetry-go-extra](https://github.com/dentech-floss/watermill-opentelemetry-go-extra) to extract a propagated parent span and create a child span for this when we receive a message.
 With this support we get quite awesome observability of the system, since we can see and follow events flowing through the system in an APM of choice!